Review score

 Full review

-Hey folks, let's talk about MX Player, the powerful video player app from MX Media & Entertainment Pte Ltd (now under Amazon influence) that's been a favorite for offline and local media playback on Android for years.
+Hey folks, let's talk about MX Player, the powerful video player app from MX Media & Entertainment Pte Ltd (now under Amazon influence) that's been a favourite for offline and local media playback on Android for years.
 With over 1 billion downloads (100Cr+) and a 4.2-star rating from 1.39 crore reviews on the Play Store as of early 2026, it's still one of the most downloaded media players out there despite some shifts in ownership and features.

-My Honest Testing Experience & Results
+My Honest Testing Experience and Results

-Pros: Top-tier video playback with hardware acceleration, superb subtitle gestures/formats, kids lock, multi-core decoding, offline/local focus, supports network streams, lightweight and fast.
-Cons: Ads are frequent and aggressive in free version (some say worse after Amazon), occasional ad persistence offline, in-app purchases for ad removal, some users report quality decline or data collection concerns.
+Pros: Top-tier video playback with hardware acceleration, excellent subtitle gestures and formats, kids lock, multi-core decoding, offline/local focus, support for network streams, lightweight and fast.
+Cons: Frequent and aggressive ads in the free version (some say worse after Amazon), occasional ad persistence offline, in-app purchases for ad removal, some users report declines in quality or data collection concerns.
+It ran cool and felt like a reliable go-to for local media - especially strong for subtitles and gesture controls.

 In-content ad